nexmo-community/ncco-examples/index.md

-# Nexmo NCCO Examples
+# Vonage NCCO Examples

 Welcome!
-Here you will find some examples of NCCOs (Nexmo Call Control Objects) that you can use with the [Nexmo Voice API](https://developer.nexmo.com/voice/voice-api/overview).
+Here you will find some examples of NCCOs (Nexmo Call Control Objects) that you can use with the [Vonage Voice API](https://developer.nexmo.com/voice/voice-api/overview).
 We've split the examples into sections so have a browse and if you don't find what you're looking for, [open an issue](https://github.com/nexmo-community/ncco-examples/issues) (pull requests are welcome too!).

 ## Index: